nrfconnect/sdk-nrf/doc/nrf/libraries/bin/bt_ll_acs_nrf53/index.rst

 The controller is marked as :ref:`experimental <software_maturity>`.

-This controller and the LE Audio Controller Subsystem for nRF5340 it includes has been tested and works in configurations used by the :ref:`nrf53_audio_app` application (for example, 2 concurrent CIS, or BIS).
+This controller and the LE Audio Controller Subsystem for nRF5340 it includes has been tested and works in configurations used by the :ref:`nrf53_audio_app` (for example, 2 concurrent CIS, or BIS).
 No other configurations than the ones used in the referenced application have been tested or documented for this library.

-When you :ref:`build the nRF5340 Audio application with the nRF21540 FEM support <nrf53_audio_app_adding_FEM_support>`, the LE Audio controller for nRF5340 does not support the +20 dBm setting.
+When you :ref:`build an nRF5340 Audio application with the nRF21540 FEM support <nrf53_audio_app_adding_FEM_support>`, the LE Audio controller for nRF5340 does not support the +20 dBm setting.
 This is because of a power class restriction in the controller's QDID.

 Dependencies